When defining the wacky architectural stylings of Googie, just think The Jetsons meets modernist coffee shop!

 Pete Findlay Oldsmobile Building (3024 Fremont Street) – This former car dealership on Boulder Hwy, currently vacant (as of June, 2016), is an exceptional example of Googie architecture, boasting an over-sized, cantilevered, folded plate roof, natural stone and walls and walls of glass, just marvelous!

-Tacos Mexico – This fast food restaurant has been around since 1975 and has two Googie locations that are awesome.
-3820 W Sahara Ave at South Valley View Blvd. is a former Denny’s (early 1960s) that boasts the boomerang roofline designed by Armet & Davis, and another gem is located at 1205 E. Charleston Blvd. at South Maryland Parkway (dating to 1967).
+Tacos Mexico – This fast food restaurant has been around since 1975 and has two mid-century Googie locations that are awesome.
+3820 W Sahara Ave at South Valley View Blvd. circa 1967, and another gem that’s a former Denny’s (early 1960s) boasting the iconic boomerang roofline designed by Armet & Davis, located at 1205 E. Charleston Blvd. at South Maryland Parkway.